itsmeneil23/product-search-availability-system/README.md

 - Password: admin

 ## Prerequisites
-- MySQL (with root, root in our case)
+- MySQL (with root, root in our case; 3306 the port)
 - Maven

 ## In-a-go Command